Project 18-class destroyer: Background

+Development

-As of 15 January 2025, the project is in the planning stage and implementation is expected to begin in few years.
+In 15 January 2025, the project was in the planning stage and implementation was expected to begin in few years.
 As of September 2025, the first phase of the NGD project including four 10,000 tonne destroyers are pending to be cleared by the Defence Ministry.

+As per official sources, in November 2025, the Navy expects to receive the Acceptance of Necessity (AoN) approval from the defence ministry's Defence Acquisition Council (DAC) for at least five 11,000 tonne destroyers in this fiscal year.
+The contract signing is expected within two years.
+The Navy has reportedly tested multiple smart technologies, to be integrated on these destroyers, onboard a trial platform.
+However, the project was yet to receive Acceptance of Necessity (AoN) from the Ministry of Defence in March 2026.

+A report in November 2025 indicated the possibility of a Project 15C preceding the NGD programme, which will feature a clean slate design.
+A report by NDTV in July 2026 confirmed that both the NGD, referred to as the Project 18A destroyers, and the Project 15C are progressing.
+The P18A programme will deliver six ships with a displacement of 14–15,000 tonnes.
+The request for proposal (RFP) is now expected in 2029 with construction expected to start within eight years.
+The destroyer projects will be complemented by six Project 17B frigates.

 Design

 Armament

-The class of warship will be equipped with 72-cell Vertical launching systems (three 6×4 configuration) at the bow, a similar 72-48 cell VLS in the aft along with 8 slant launchers (2×quad launchers) in the midship region.
-This implies a total of 120-144 VLS and 8 slant launchers for each ship.
+The class of warship might be equipped with 72-cell vertical launching systems (three 6 × 4 configuration) at the bow, a similar 72–48 cell VLS in the aft along with 8 slant launchers (2 × quad launchers) in the midship region.
+This implies a total of 120–144 VLS and 8 slant launchers for each ship.
 As per several reports, the ship will be operating surface-to-air missiles and anti-ballistic missiles (under Project Kusha) as well as surface-to-surface missiles and anti-ship missiles including VL-SRSAM, MR-SAM, PGLRSAM system, BrahMos-ER, BrahMos 2 hypersonic cruise missile, SMART and LR-LACM.
 These weapon systems will be equipped in Universal Vertical Launcher Modules (UVLMs).
 Other defence mechanisms like directed-energy weapon (DEW) and Maareech ATDS may be included.

-The Universal Vertical Launcher Module (UVLM) originally developed by BrahMos Aerospace-L&T for delivering BrahMos missile from Indian Naval Ships.
-However, the launcher system is now being integrated with other under-development missile systems like LR-LACM and SMART.
+The Universal Vertical Launcher Module (UVLM) originally developed by BrahMos Aerospace, and Larsen & Toubro for launching BrahMos missiles is now being integrated with other under-development missile systems like the LR-LACM and SMART.